-2.2 We may process personal data about your use of our website (“usage data“).
+2.2 We may process personal data about your use of StatPro Revolution services (“usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system (Google Analytics).
-This usage data may be processed for the purposes of analysing the use of the website.
-The legal basis for this processing is our legitimate interests, namely monitoring and improving our website.
+This usage data may be processed for the purposes of analyzing the use of StatPro Revolution services.
+The legal basis for this processing is our legitimate interests, namely monitoring and improving StatPro’s Revolution service.

 3. Who we share your personal data with and why?

-3.1 We may disclose your personal data to any member of the StatPro Group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as we determine it may be reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+3.1 We may disclose your personal data to Confluence Technologies, Inc. (“Confluence”), our parent company, and both our and Confluence’s EU/EEA and non-EU/EEA affiliates and subsidiaries including Confluence International Limited, StatPro Canada Inc., StatPro Italia Srl, StatPro Australia Pty Ltd, StatPro Limited, StatPro South Africa (Pty) Ltd, and StatPro Inc., insofar as we determine it may be reasonably necessary for the purposes, and on the legal bases, set out in this policy.

 3.2 We may disclose extracts of your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.